Rewards credit cards get a lot of good press for the money-saving benefits: statement credits, points and cash back. What’s not to love about them?

 Capital One’s Venture Rewards card is the best bet for concertgoers who frequently take to the air.
 This card offers 2 miles per dollar spent, which means if you like to get away to distant shows, you could slash the cost of travel on the way there.

 Dinner and a show, anyone?
-Capital One’s SavorOne Cash Rewards offers 3 percent cash back on all dining and entertainment purchases.
+Capital One’s no annual fee SavorOne Cash Rewards card offers 3 percent cash back on all dining and entertainment purchases, plus popular streaming services and grocery stores (excluding Walmart and Target).
 Not only will you save when you eat out, but you can get an even better deal on qualifying, discounted tickets with the entertainment cash back.
-Plus, the card has no annual fee.
+What’s more, you’ll earn 8 percent cash back if your concert ticket is purchased through Vivid Seats (through January 2023).

 With the Capital One Quicksilver Cash Rewards card, you’ll save with no foreign transaction fees and no annual fee.
 Its 1.5 percent cash back bonus is unlimited, and you’ll earn on every purchase.